cloudsftp/blog/content/posts/RAnT_One/index.md

 to an object file.

-For our logistic function, we create a C++ file called `logistic.cpp` with the following content.
+For our logistic map, we create a C++ file called `logistic.cpp` with the following content.

 ```Cpp
 #include "AnT.hpp"